-- 2-1 The General Assembly shall be called to order at the designated time by the Moderator, and shall begin with a worship service which shall include a prayer for the President of the United States, all United States military personnel (to include their families) especially those serving in harm's way, the Governor of the State in which the General Assembly takes place, and the United States of America.
-Also, this public prayer should be communicated in writing by the Moderator to the President and the Governor. - 2-2 The Stated Clerk shall present a report on the enrollment and declare if a quorum is present.
+- 2-1 The General Assembly shall be called to order at the designated time by the Moderator and shall begin with a worship service, which shall include a prayer for the President of the United States, all United States military personnel (including their families), especially those serving in harm's way, the Governor of the State in which the General Assembly takes place, and the United States of America.
+Also, this public prayer should be communicated in writing by the Moderator to the President and the Governor. - 2-2 The Stated Clerk shall present a report on the enrollment and declare if a quorum is physically and virtually present (if virtual presence is necessary).
 If such is present, the Assembly shall be declared to be properly constituted.
-At this time the Stated Clerk may also recommend that Ministers or Ruling Elders in good standing in other parts of the Church be seated as corresponding members of the Assembly, having the privilege of the floor but without vote. - 2-3 The first order of business shall be the election of a Moderator.
-Though the Moderatorelect will normally be the presumptive nominee, the Committee on Nominations must make such nomination.
-The floor shall be opened for additional nominations.
-There shall be only one nominating speech per nominee not to exceed five minutes for each nominee.
-No seconding speeches shall be permitted. - 2-4 A Moderator-elect shall be elected according to the same procedure as the election of Moderator. - 2-5 Election shall be by ballot, on ballots provided by the Stated Clerk.
-Tellers appointed by the Stated Clerk shall gather, count and report the ballot tabulation to the Stated Clerk.
+At this time, the Stated Clerk may also recommend that Ministers or Ruling Elders in good standing in other parts of the Church be seated as corresponding members of the Assembly, having the privilege of the floor but without vote. - 2-3 The first order of business shall ordinarily be the election of a Moderator.
+Though the Moderator-elect will normally be the presumptive nominee, the Committee on Nominations must make such nomination.
+The floor shall be opened for additional nominations. - 2-4 A Moderator-elect shall be elected according to the same procedure as the election of the Moderator. - 2-5 Election shall be by ballot, on ballots provided by the Stated Clerk.
+Tellers appointed by the Stated Clerk shall gather, count, and report the ballot tabulation to the Stated Clerk.
 Election shall be by majority.
 Should no majority exist among a plurality of nominees, a second ballot shall be called for the two highest nominees.
 The Moderator shall declare the election.
 If there is only one nominee, a motion for a voice vote to elect by acclamation shall be in order.